 The record is completely personalised: you can choose the tracks, customise the record cover, and even send a voice recording to be included.
 Perfect for musicians and those who always needed to be dragged off the dance floor at the end of a night.

 For someone with a lot of spark!
 There are a few companies around now that offer custom fireworks that can contain a person’s ashes.
-A display can be a dramatic and powerful tribute to someone who
+A display can be a dramatic and powerful tribute that the family will remember fondly.

-Light an evening bonfire, gather round and watch them light up the sky.
+Set up an evening bonfire, gather round and watch your loved one light up the sky.

 Thanks to the miracles of 21st century science, it’s possible to turn the ashes of your loved one into a diamond.
 Natural diamonds take between 1 to 3.3 billion years to be created, but luckily there is a shortcut: with plenty of heat and pressure in a lab, you can bring that down to around 24 weeks.